Home

 8. A son or daughter of God would not tell lies, because Satan is the father of lies (John 8:44; Acts 5:3).
 A son or daughter of God lives in the truth because God is truth (John 3:33).

-9. A son or daughter of God would not be jealous of the success or good fortune or possessions of others because he or she would realize that he/she has also been lavishly blessed by God and has much to be grateful for.
+9. A son or daughter of God would not be jealous of the success or good fortune or possessions of others because he or she would realize that he/she has also been lavishly blessed by God and has much for which to be grateful.
 A son or daughter of God would thank God for the success and blessings of others.

 10. A son of daughter of God would not covet his neighbor’s wife or her husband because what God has joined we must not separate.
 A son or daughter of God, a mother-in-law or father-in-law, would not interfere negatively in their son’s or daughter’s marriage but would do everything possible to help the married couple.

 We are truly blessed.
-God has welcomed us as his sons and daughters on the day we were baptized.
+God welcomed us as his sons and daughters on the day we were baptized.
 To help us live as his sons and daughters, God has blessed us with many ways of enlightening our conscience so that we do not suffer from a mistaken conscience and follow twisted rules for living like those rules about chocolate.
-God gave us the Ten Commandments to teach our conscience how to live as his sons and daughters.
+God gave us the ten commandments to teach our conscience how to live as his sons and daughters.
 Jesus came to give our conscience further enlightenment on how blessed we are as sons and daughters of God and how a son or daughter of God lives.
-Not only that, but God has blessed us even more by calling us to be members of his Church so that we can grow together as a family, his sons and daughters.
-To help us grow together as a family, his sons and daughters, God further helps our conscience to grow by speaking to us through the teaching of the Church so that we are never short of enlightenment as to how a son or daughter of God lives.
-The Ten Commandments, the teaching of Jesus, and the teaching of the Church, all help us form our conscience so that we can truly live as sons and daughters of God.
-As we journey through Lent let us allow the Lord to form our conscience so that we truly live as sons and daughters of God.
-“You, Lord have the message of eternal life” (Response to today’s Psalm.)
+Not only that, but God has even further blessed us by calling us to be members of his Church so that we can grow together as a family, his sons and daughters.
+To help us grow together as a family, his sons and daughters, God further helps our conscience grow by speaking to us through the teaching of the Church so that we are never short of enlightenment as to how a son or daughter of God lives.
+The ten commandments, the teaching of Jesus, and the teaching of the Church, all help us form our conscience so that we can truly live as sons and daughters of God.
+As we journey through Lent, we can allow the Lord to form our conscience so that we truly live as sons and daughters of God.
+As we form our conscience better, we may become aware of something inappropriate in our lives.
+If so, Lent is a time to remove whatever it is by making use of the Sacrament of Reconciliation.
+Jesus removed the money changers and animal sellers from the temple (John 2:13-25) and he can remove anything inappropriate from our lives also this Lent.
+As we allow the Lord’s teaching to form our conscience, the response to today’s Psalm is indeed our response: “You, Lord have the message of eternal life.”
+(John 6:68)

-More related material for the Third Sunday of Lent Year B
+More Homilies for the Third Sunday of Lent Year B